 Obesity in teenagers is a hot issue worldwide.
 A large number of adults are already succumbing to dangerous complications of obesity.
-Teenage years are the most active part of life and becoming prey to obesity at this age jeopardizes physical and mental health.
+The teenage years are the most active part of life, and becoming prey to obesity at this age jeopardizes physical and mental health.

-Obesity attacks health in all dimensions and affects every organ system of the body.
+Obesity attacks health in all dimensions and affects every body organ system.
 Obstructive sleep apnea is one significant complication of obesity that is being increasingly diagnosed in teenagers with higher body mass index (BMI).
 Research shows that the rate of obstructive sleep apnea is around 40% in obese adolescents with BMIs above 30, becoming even greater at higher BMIs.

 The Problems with Obstructive Sleep Apnea

-Obstructive sleep apnea is a condition in which obstruction of the upper airway occurs during sleep, causing unhealthy pauses in respiration.
-Common signs of obstructive sleep apnea are loud snoring during sleep, daytime sleepiness, and not experiencing freshness after awakening.
+Obstructive sleep apnea (OSA) is a condition in which upper airway interruption occurs during sleep, causing unhealthy pauses in respiration.
+Common signs of OSA are loud snoring during sleep, daytime sleepiness, and not experiencing freshness after awakening.
 All this leads to mental and physical deterioration.
 If not treated in time, consequences may include:

 - Pulmonary hypertension

 - Respiratory failure